NathanMilburn/NBM-NoSQL-Social-Network-API/README.md

 ## USER STORY

     AS A web developer
-    I WANT to create
-    SO THAT
+    I WANT to create a backend database API for a social network using NoSQL,MongoDB and Mongoose SO THAT users can easily add, update, or remove profiles, friends, thoughts and reactions.

 ## TABLE OF CONTENTS